CarloLucibello/GraphNeuralNetworks.jl/docs/src/gnngraph.md

 using GraphNeuralNetworks, Graphs, SparseArrays

-# Construct GNNGraph from From Graphs's graph
+# Construct a GNNGraph from from a Graphs.jl's graph
 lg = erdos_renyi(10, 30)
 g = GNNGraph(lg)

+# Same as above using convenience method rand_graph
+g = rand_graph(10, 30)

 # From an adjacency matrix
 A = sprand(10, 10, 0.3)